In our Pipedrive vs Insightly review, we’ll be looking at two great platforms to improve your customer relationship management.

 - Web forms and Surveys

 The green bar along the top shows the steps taken (or yet to be taken).
-These include prospecting, qualification, analysis, proposal, and negotiation.
+These include sales prospects, qualification, analysis, proposal, and negotiation.
 You can set the team member responsible for the opportunity, set the estimated value, and the forecasted close date.

 Each team member will have a ‘tasks’ tab.
 This allows them to set their own tasks or check the tasks set for them.